Zaidansarri/Bank-Loan-Analysis/README.md

 ## Acknowledgments

-This project was created by the data set provided and with guidance from the [**Data Tutorial YouTube Channel**](https://www.youtube.com/results?search_query=DATA+TUTORIAL).
+This project was created by the data set provided and with guidance from [**Data Tutorial YouTube Channel**](https://www.youtube.com/results?search_query=DATA+TUTORIAL).
 Check out their content for more learning and insights.